isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

 Also notice that because the variable `speed`  was declared within this function, it acts as a **private** variable and can't be accessed outside of the function.
-However, returning the method `forward` allows us to change the value of speed indirectly.
+However, returning the method `forward` allows us to change the value of speed indirectly. **Important!
+All methods/variables are private unless included in the return object**.
 This is how modules enable us to **encapsulate** private variables or methods and reveal other ones through returning them.

 ```js
 //doesn't work!